As Fit As A Butcher’s Dog

 Back to Work

-“I was eighteen, a teddy boy, engaged in to be married, fit as a butchers dog and learning a trade.
-I returned to work after that month in the Outward Bound School, full of it all.
-My department looked a sorry sight after the Lakeland hills – which I harboured a grudge against for a couple of years, but life had to go on.
-Trafford Park, during the rush hour was madness, with thousands of bikes and a never ending stream of buses brining people to and from work.
-I remember lots of fog and evil smog, when Trafford Park and most of the Manchester had disappeared as I rode to work.”
+I was eighteen, a teddy boy, engaged to be married, fit as a butcher’s dog, and learning a trade.
+I returned to work after that month in the Outward Bound program, full of energy.
+The department looked a sorry sight after the Lakeland hills – a place I had harboured a grudge against for a couple of years, but life had to go on.
+Trafford Park during rush hour was madness, with thousands of bikes and a never‑ending stream of buses bringing people to and from work.
+I remember a lot of fog and smog when Trafford Park and most of Manchester had disappeared as I rode to work.

 Example #4

-John Hopwood, Mr Bardsley’s son-in-law, told it: “He was generally as fit as a butcher’s dog.
-Old age had nothing to do with Joe’s death, he was far too fit and strong.
+John Hopwood, Mr Bardsley’s son‑in‑law, told it: “He was generally as fit as a butcher’s dog.
+Old age had nothing to do with Joe’s death; he was far too fit and strong.
 There was absolutely nothing wrong with him mentally or physically.”